nodejs/node/doc/api/assert.md

 * `fn` {Function} a tracked function to reset.

-reset calls of the call tracker. if a tracked function is passed as an argument, the calls will be reset for it. if no arguments are passed, all tracked functions will be reset
+Reset calls of the call tracker.
+If a tracked function is passed as an argument, the calls will be reset for it.
+If no arguments are passed, all tracked functions will be reset

 ```mjs
 import assert from 'node:assert';